 Together with Abdo’s younger brother Michel Abdo, Shrestha had registered a company called Nostal Business Corp in the BVI, which attracted FDI in Setko International, a company in Belarus.
 Shrestha, Mahato and his younger brother Birendra Mahato, a former lawmaker and central committee member of the SSF-Nepal and Abdo are board members of the Amkodor Holding Company in Belarus.

-Shrestha who owned 20 percent shares when TeliaSonera sold its 80 percent stake in Ncell to the Malaysian company Axiata later sold his 20 percent shares to Nepali citizen Bhawana Singh Shrestha.
-The Large Taxpayers’ Office rules that tax amounting to 11 billion rupees was evaded in the transaction.
-Shrestha moved the Supreme Court, which issued an interim order to not recover the tax dues from the company, which has stalled the payment process.
+Shrestha, who owned 20 percent shares when TeliaSonera sold its 80 percent stake in Ncell to the Malaysian company Axiata, later sold his 20 percent shares to Nepali citizen Bhawana Singh Shrestha.
+According to the Large Taxpayers’ Office, a tax amounting to 11 billion rupees was evaded in the transaction.
+Shrestha contested the ruling in the Supreme Court, which issued an interim order to not recover the tax dues from the company, which has stalled the payment process.

 According to documents obtained by Cypriot journalist Stelios Orphanides, affiliated with the ICIJ, Nepal’s controversial businessman and current honorary consul for Belarus, Ajeya Raj Sumargi of Muktishree Group and its director Arjun Sharma and 11 other foreign nationals are investors of Airbell Services Limited in Cyprus, a company founded in 2008.
 Magnumserve Limited, an intermediary law firm had facilitated to incorporate Airbell in Cyprus.